instantlinux/docker-tools/services/README.md

 far Docker doesn't provide a way to assign static IPs (or separate DNS host names) via compose in swarm mode.

+* haproxy-keepalived needs to run on host network, with kernel net-admin capability

 * mt-daapd (iTunes server) needs to run on host network for mDNS (avahi) service discovery.